ansible/ansible/docsite/latest/rst/intro_installation.rst

 Ansible's release cycles are usually about two months long.
 Due to this short release cycle, minor bugs will generally be fixed in the next release versus maintaining backports on the stable branch.
-Major bugs will still have maintaince releases when needed, though these are infrequent.
+Major bugs will still have maintenance releases when needed, though these are infrequent.

 If you are wishing to run the latest released version of Ansible and you are running Red Hat Enterprise Linux (TM), CentOS, Fedora, Debian, or Ubuntu, we recommend using the OS package manager.